How to Trade Volatility Index (VIX)?

 iPath B S&P 500 VIX Short-Term Futures ETN (VXX)

 This one is a popular instrument among ETNs.
 It offers an access to a daily moving long position in VIX futures of the first and second month.
 VXX represents expectations of investors about the future direction of VIX at the moment when its futures expire.

 The asset is volatile, and its movements can reach 10% a day, but high risks mean high potential profit that might be interesting for aggressive traders.
 Note that VIX movements may have no correlation with VXX, there is a certain lag.

 Traders also note that VXX does not suit long positions but it still has negative correlation with the S&P 500.
 Hence, in large corrections, traders can make money on the growth of volatility with iPath B S&P 500 VIX Short-Term Futures ETN (VXX).

 In essence, VIX represents the volatility of the US stock market.
 If its values rise high, investors are afraid of an approaching market correction.
 And if VIX values are low, this means investors are confident about future market growth.

 Note that investments in VIX are thought to be risky, recommended to short-term and aggressive investors only.
 The "buy and hold" principle is useless here, you will have to keep tracking trades and market behavior on the whole to avoid serious losses.

 The best time to invest in volatility is a financial crisis because market players will freak out and sell their assets, which will provoke the growth of volatility and a surge in VIX.

-Do not forget about derivatives, such as ETFs and ETNs: they are available and east to sell and buy as any stocks in the marke.
+Do not forget about derivatives, such as ETFs and ETNs: they are available and easy to sell and buy as any stocks in the market.